-16. Defined Contribution Plan
+18. Defined Contribution Plan

 The Organization maintains a 403(b) Thrift Plan (the Plan).
 The Plan is a defined contribution plan that all eligible employees may immediately make elective participant contributions to upon hire.
 A pretax voluntary contribution is permitted by employees up to limits imposed by the Internal Revenue Code and other limitations specified in the Plan.
-There were no contributions made to the plan by the Organization for the years ended December 31, 2018 and 2017, respectively.
+Contributions made to the plan by the Organization for the years ended December 31, 2020 and 2019 totaled \$93,311 and \$0, respectively.

-17. Operating Leases
+19. Operating Leases

-The Organization leases office space under the terms of non-cancellable lease agreements that expired at various times through 2018.
+The Organization leases office space under the terms of non-cancellable lease agreements.
 The Organization also rents additional facilities on a month to month basis.
-Rent expense under these agreements totaled \$182,368 and \$141,787 for the years ended December 31, 2018 and 2017, respectively.
+Rent expense under these agreements totaled \$199,910 and \$182,763 for the years ended December 31, 2020 and 2019, respectively.